 Musical Adventures with Valley of the Tetons Library - Victor

 Free and open to the public!
-Geared for listeners ages one through five, Musical Adventures provides a fun environment for children and their caregivers to enjoy music, led by Stoner Family Education Curator Meaghan Heinrich.
-Don't miss this popular program's visit to Victor, Idaho!
+Geared for listeners ages one through five, Musical Adventures provides a fun environment for children and their caregivers to enjoy music and play along, led by Stoner Family Education Curator Meaghan Heinrich.
+Don’t miss this popular program’s visit to Victor, Idaho!
 Sponsored in part by Valley of the Tetons Library.

 Victor City Park